Want to be a Hair and Beauty Assessor?

 You then have two practical units, the first of which is based on workplace assessment.
 This unit requires you to assess within a workplace.
 In a college setting, this could be the working salon within the college, if you are in a salon this could relate to your apprentices.
 It goes without saying that in the hair and beauty industry this is a fairly integral skill to have as most of the work is practical and workplace-based.
 For this unit, your methods of assessment are things like observation and products of work.

-The second practical unit is based on classroom assessing, although it doesn’t literally mean teach in a classroom.
+The second practical unit is based on classroom assessment, although it doesn’t literally mean teaching in a classroom.
 Instead of assessing ‘on the job’, you will be assessing theory or similar by using methods such as assignments, projects or even examination questions.

 As you have probably grasped from the title this is the work-based element of the assessing qualification.
 As a standalone award, this will enable you to assess in the workplace, you will therefore be doing the theory unit and the work-based practical unit mentioned above.
 This is a great idea if maybe you work in a salon and want to help assess apprentices, but have no desire to teach or assess theory elements.